GSkrt/DDS8558/README.md

 Just be carefull, cheap is sometimes too cheap.
 Some USB dongles can't provide voltage levels to pass voltage logical treshold for RS485!

-I've provided minimal example for testing meter pulling.
+I've provided minimal example for testing.
 Check debug option if something doesn't work.

 To use this module you need to  install **minimalmodbus** if you want to use minimalmodbus version  and **serial** or **pymodbus** library for pymodbus version using pip.

+There are two different services:
+- parralel write
+- serial write

+The main difference between this two is in table format.
+Parallel module assumes that all values are stored in a single row for each modbus register.
+[time, value, value, value]
+The serial is more common way of storing time series even though it's a bit more difficult to transpose values directly in database tables.
+[time, text_id, value]

 I didn't go trough packaging and pip yet since this is a simple module just holding modbus configuration information.
 If you came here you probably know what you are doing.